Accessibility-Based Clustering for Efficient Learning of Locomotion Skills: Introduction

 \section{Introduction}

-The ability to recover from a fall is important for legged robots to improve their robustness against potential failures.
-The blind walking capabilities have reached to its limit.
-To deliver robust and resilient real-world deployment, a high success rate of recovery from falls becomes increasingly essential.
+Among robot locomotion skills, trotting and some other tasks are easy in terms of exploration, while fall recovery is difficult due to many possible robot states.
+Thus, the ability to recover from a fall is critical for legged robots to improve their robustness against potential failures.

-For fall recovery, manually-designed joint trajectories \cite{shamsuddin2011humanoid} are laborious, and the robustness of such methods in different environments is not guaranteed.
-Optimization-based\cite{mordatch2012discovery} methods require a lot of time to obtain a solution since they typically rely on dynamic models and known contact points that are often difficult to obtain in real-world environments\cite{melon2021receding}.
-Therefore, optimization-based methods are difficult to achieve real-time robust control of fall recovery.
-To overcome the limitations of these methods, model-free deep reinforcement learning (DRL) methods\cite{lee2019robust} have been considered as a promising alternative for generating fall recovery behaviors.
+For fall recovery, manually-designed joint trajectories \cite{shamsuddin2011humanoid} are laborious, and their robustness in different environments is not guaranteed.
+Optimization-based \cite{mordatch2012discovery} methods require a significant amount of time to obtain a feasible solution since dynamic models and complex contact situations need to be considered \cite{melon2021receding}, which makes it difficult to achieve real-time fall recovery.
+To overcome the limitations of these methods, model-free deep reinforcement learning (DRL) methods \cite{yang2020multi} serve as a promising alternative.

-However, the learning of fall recovery via DRL suffers from hard exploration that happens in domains with sparse, delayed, or deceptive rewards.
-Both redundant exploration and hard exploration can affect the data efficiency and learning performance.
-Initial state distribution is one of the key factors that affect the efficiency of exploration.
-Figure \ref{fig:ini_vs_exploring} illustrates some cases of initial state distributions regarding their levels of redundant exploration and hard exploration.
-To increase the data efficiency, both redundant exploration and hard exploration should be reduced.
+However, learning fall recovery via DRL suffers from hard exploration, i.e., to explore in domains with sparse, delayed, or deceptive rewards, and redundant exploration, i.e., certain regions of the state space being too frequently visited while training because of skewed data collection.
+Both hard exploration and redundant exploration can detriment the data efficiency and learning performance, and initial state distribution is one of the key factors that can affect the efficiency of exploration.